Trevallyn

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 45 active public transport stops in Trevallyn, offering a mix of bus services.
-These stops are served by 97 individual routes, facilitating 8,549 weekly passenger trips collectively.
-Transport accessibility is rated excellent, with residents typically residing 198 meters from the nearest stop.
-Primarily residential, most residents commute outward; car remains dominant at 92%, with 4% walking.
-Average vehicle ownership per dwelling is 1.5.
-According to the 2021 Census, 7.8% of residents work from home, potentially reflecting COVID-19 conditions.
+Transport analysis indicates 45 active stops operating in Trevallyn, offering mixed bus services.
+These stops are served by 97 routes, facilitating 8,549 weekly passenger trips.
+Transport accessibility is excellent, with residents typically located 198 meters from the nearest stop.
+As a residential area, most commute outward; cars dominate at 92%, with 4% walking.
+Average vehicle ownership is 1.5 per dwelling.
+In 2021 Census data, which may reflect COVID-19 conditions, 7.8% of residents work from home.

 Frequently Asked Questions - Transport